MillKeny/flappy/README.md

 ## Game

 *   **Tap bottom screen** or **press D-PAD or B** to flap between the pipes.
+*   Game's speed is increasing for each score point.
 *   For every 25 points you will earn a new medal - **bronze, silver, gold and platina** for 99 score.
 *   Your best score is save in game and stored at path: SD:/config/millkeny/flappy.dat.
 You also can clear your save data from in-game menu.